vandalton/BertaAndButterflies/DIARY.md

 # 2024-04-26 - Day #057

 Berta appeared in a [ZeroPage Homebrew](https://www.twitch.tv/zeropagehomebrew) stream!
 You can see the latest episode here: [https://youtu.be/SA3xd5n5TF4?t=3413](https://youtu.be/SA3xd5n5TF4?t=3413)

+# 2024-04-27 - Day #058

+I tried to regain some ROM space, to no avail yet.
+However, I have an idea how to do it.